pilipentseva/nlp_assignment1/README.md

-# nlp_assignment1
+# NLP assignment

-Assignment 1 for NLP course at CEU
+Assignment 1 for NLP course at CEU based on Titanic dataset.